Open Enrollment

 Employee Open Enrollment Webinar

-Want to learn more about how Open Enrollment works, and what your benefit options are at the University?
-Watch the recording of the November 1 webinar below.
+Want to learn more about how open enrollment works, and what your benefit options are at the University?
+Watch this recorded webinar:

-• Health Savings Account (HSA) employee maximum contributions are increasing for 2025.
+• Health savings account (HSA) employee maximum contributions are increasing for 2026.
 The University will continue to contribute $750/Employee Only and $1,500/Family (either tier) to employees participating in the HSA.
-In addition, employees can now contribute $3,550/Employee Only or $7,050/Family.
+In addition, employees can now contribute $3,650/Employee Only or $7,250/Family.

-• Flexible Spending Account (FSA) contribution limits are set at $3,200 for Health Care and $5,000 for Dependent Care.
+• Flexible spending account (FSA) contribution limits are set at $3,300 for health care and $7,500 for dependent care.

-• Voluntary short-term disability rates are decreasing slightly.
+• Additional life insurance rates are decreasing slightly.

 Open Enrollment Guidance